UCSF-CAT-Bioinformatics/CAT_Bioinfo_Training/data_reduction/01-preproc_htstream_mm.md

 bash hts_preproc.sh  # moment of truth!
 ```

 ## Quality Assurance - Preprocessing statistics as QA/QC.

 Beyond generating "better" data for downstream analysis, cleaning statistics also give you an idea as to the original quality and complexity of the sample, library generation, and sequencing quality.

-The first step in this process is to talk with your sequencing provider to ask about run level quality metrics.
+The first step in this process is to look at the run level quality metrics.
 The major sequencing platforms all provide quality metrics that can provide insight into whether things might have gone wrong during library preparation or sequencing.
 Sequencing providers often generate reports and provide them along with the sequencing data.

 ### BaseSpace Plots for Illumina data